During the course of running my half marathons, I realized that I was getting pain in my legs. Especially at the knee joints.

 Therefore, please do inform or check out for the road running shoes.
 These are the most generic shoes used by runners.
 They would work well on the muddy surfaces as well.

 Don’t Buy My Size fits all shoes:

 Buy a pair of shoes that fit you well.
-Get your feet measured before you finalise your running shoes.
+Get your feet measured before you finalize your running shoes.
 If you are buying them online, I would suggest that you go through their measurement chart and find your size.
-Lose shoes or tight ones will be a cause of concern and distract you in running.
+Lose shoes or tight ones will be a cause of concern and distract you from running.